PULdischo/ficherito/docs/usage/translation.md

 ## Overview

-Flatfish can automatically translate your transcribed documents using Google Translate.
+Ficherito can automatically translate your transcribed documents using Google Translate.
 This is particularly useful for:

 - **Multilingual archives** - Making documents accessible to researchers who don't read the original language
 - **Spanish colonial records** - Translating historical Spanish documents to English